PabloSGN/TuMags_Reduction_Pipeline/Documents/Working_with_Tumags_data.md

 Every observation block has a column where the ID's are noted down.
 The format of labelling the observation block is "DXX-YYYY-ZZZZ".
 This indicates that the images composing the observation range from the image DXX-YYYY to DXX-ZZZZ, including all images in between.
 Some times different quearys appear in these cells, meaning that the images are separated.

-Please read the remarks (sometimes difficult to understand even for the one who wrote them...)because sometimes are missing files, aborted observations, etc...
+Please read the remarks (sometimes difficult to understand even for the one who wrote them...)because sometimes observations are aborted, calibrations fail, etc...

 #### <ins>Example of labeled timeline</ins>
 ![Screenshot](Images_for_guides/example_guide_indexes.png)